 Scott Haltzman, M.D., is board certified by the American Board of Psychiatry and Neurology and is a Distinguished Fellow of the American Psychiatric Association.
 He is a graduate of Brown University and received his medical degree from the Warren Alpert Medical School at Brown University.
 He completed his psychiatric training and chief residency at Yale University, and then practiced psychiatry as part of the Brown University faculty for more than 20 years.
-He currently resides in Naples, Florida, where he practices psychiatry at The David Lawrence Center, and continues to provide marriage education work with individuals and groups.
+From 2012-2015 he served as the senior outpatient psychiatrist at The David Lawrence Center, in Naples Florida, where he was appointed a Clinical Associate Professor of Psychiatry at Florida State University.
+He currently serves as the Medical Director of Fuller Hospital in South Attleboro, Massachusetts and conducts marriage education through his headquarters in Providence, Rhode Island.

 Dr. Haltzman has gained international recognition for his work on infidelity and in support of marriage and committed relationships.
 He has appeared on the Today Show, 20/20, Nightline, Good Morning America, The Rachel Ray Show, and in TIME, Glamour, Redbook, Parent’s Magazine, Cosmopolitan, Men’s Health, New York Times, Washington Post, Los Angeles Times, Chicago Tribune and local and national radio, TV and print.